mwita-lnx/CS-3.2-Flask-Assigment/README.md

 It is a simple login and registration application.
 This application is developed in HTML, CSS, JS, Python Flask and MongoDB.
 The project aims to understand how MongoDB works in real-time applications.

+git clone

+## Setup

+1. Install MongoDB on your system.
+2. Istall Flask and pymongo using pip.
+3. Run the python file.

 ## Installation